AzerPUG/DruidOnly-Raids/README.md

 # AddOns.
 AzerPUG has several mandatory AddOns.
 For this event, these will also be mandatory, to make sure everything goes as smooth as we normaly try to have our raids.
-The use of all these AddOns, including why they are mandatory will be explained, in detail, before the event!
+The use of all these AddOns, the settings you will need and why they are mandatory will be explained, in detail, during the pre-event meeting!
 Restoration / Guardian / Balance / Feral:
+- Exorsus Raid Tools: (*Add Link*).
 - AzerPUG's Ready Check: (*Add Link*).

 Restoration / Balance: